Canada’s Energy Mix

-Canada has the third-largest oil reserves in the world.
-Of the 170 billion barrels of Canadian oil that can be recovered economically with today’s technology, 165 billion barrels are located in the oil sands.
-The International Energy Agency (IEA) expects that Canada will be third in oil production growth until 2040, after Brazil and Iraq.
+Canada has the fourth-largest oil reserves in the world.
+Of the 167 billion barrels of Canadian oil that can be recovered economically with today’s technology, 161 billion barrels are located in the oil sands.
+(Source: AER)

-In 2018, Canada produced 4.59 million barrels of oil per day (b/d), of which 95% came from producing areas in Western Canada.
-Total production is expected to increase to 5.86 million b/d by 2035.
-In 2018, Canada exported more than 3.6 million b/d to the U.S. – 99% of Canada’s oil exports go to the U.S. but with improved market access and infrastructure (pipelines) Canada could gain global market share, replacing less sustainably produced oil sources.
+In 2021, Canada produced 4.7 million barrels of oil per day (b/d), of which 95% came from producing areas in Western Canada.
+In 2019, Canada exported more than 3.7 million b/d to the U.S. – 99% of Canada’s oil exports go to the U.S. but with improved market access and infrastructure (pipelines) Canada could gain global market share, replacing less sustainably produced oil sources.

 Oil is used to create transportation fuels such as gasoline, diesel and jet fuel.
 It’s also used for heating, and as a feedstock for petrochemicals which are used to create many products we use every day.

 Canada has vast reserves of natural gas, particularly in British Columbia and Alberta.
-At current rates of consumption, Canada has enough natural gas to meet the country’s needs for 300 years, with enough remaining for export.
+At current rates of consumption, Canada has enough natural gas to meet the country’s needs for 300 years, meaning we have ample supplies for export.
 The export of natural gas using proposed liquefied natural gas (LNG) facilities on Canada’s West Coast would enable Canada to ship its abundant energy resources to markets in Asia.
-This would meet growing energy needs there while helping to reduce global greenhouse emissions by displacing coal.
+This would meet growing energy needs there and could reduce global greenhouse emissions by displacing coal.